 I am following in the footsteps of my direct predecessor, Tim Paterek, who taught many students from across this country and around the globe how to build custom handcrafted frames.
 Just like Tim’s classes it is done in a one on one setting.

 I will teach my modified Paterek method.
-I also suggest that you go to his web site (timpaterek.com) and purchase his new manual as an aid and reference.
-I will also include more information and techniques that I gained from Terry Osell and those that Cecil Behringer did as well.
+It is very similar to how I was taught but with a number of changes I found make the build go smoother.
+What I teach is the what I consider the best way to build a frame from collective knowledge from all of my predecessors which will span 80 years in 2016.
+Due to the complexity of building a frame you can not remember everything in that will be taught in a few weeks I recommend that you go to his web site (timpaterek.com) and purchase his new manual as an aid and reference.
+I will also include more information and techniques that I gained from Terry Osell and those of Cecil Behringer.
 I will inform students on the how and why if there is a definitive why I do something.
-My frames are built to modern industrial standards, as well as those from my accumulated knowledge from Tim, Terry and Cecil and my own experience.
-Note: I teach a method that uses very few fixtures.
-Potential students should understand that being taught with fixtures is very limiting and promotes building frames with residual stress.
+My frames are built to a very precise standard and modern industrial construction standards.
+Note: I teach a method that uses very few fixtures and machinery free building.
+First of all most beginning builders will not have access to a fixture as well as machinery once they leave.
+So teaching that way will leave a student will little knowledge for building ant other way.
+Potential students should understand that being taught with fixtures is very limiting and promotes building frames with residual stress as fixtures are primarily a tool for production building not custom built frame.
 Learning to build how I do does not hamper you from building future frames in a fixture.
 Blending how I teach is very compatible with using a fixture if done proper.
 Being taught on a fixture does not however allow you to fall back on any other way of building a frame.
 Therefore I opt to teach the more flexible style of building like I was taught, which is often critical for beginning builders.

 My standing on constructing a frame is that if I think or even feel that doing something during the fabrication would compromise the frame even in the slightest manner, I will not do it.
 I hope all my students will carry on this tradition and value, even if the customer does not know and generally never cares.
 I teach with emphasis on torch skill.
 I come from a line of builders that never needed to media/sand blast frames to make them look like a carefully crafted and masterfully brazed frame.
 I teach this type of brazing to my students and emphasize this over the amateur/production process of blasting the joints clean.
 Students will be taught to silver-braze 100% of the frame for lugged construction including the drop outs.
 Many builders bronze their dropouts in.
 I will teach the proper technique and preparation that allows dropouts to be silver brazed in a frame set.